-How much time does it take to open a joint stock company in Croatia?
+Time frame to open a joint stock company in Croatia

 It takes around 30 days for a joint stock company to be legally registered with the entitled authorities, however, such a company can be ready in less than 30 days if all the documents are correctly submitted and if you decide on the support of an experienced team in company formation in Croatia.

-What is the minimum share capital for opening a JSC in Croatia?
+Minimum share capital for opening a JSC in Croatia

-HRK 200,000 or approximately EUR 26,600 represent the minimum share capital for opening a joint stock company in Croatia.
+EUR 25,000 represent the minimum share capital for opening a joint stock company in Croatia.